aadilmallick/my-notes-docusaurus/docs/ai-assisted-coding/05-agentic-AI-development.md

 - The overall task is small (overhead not worth it)
 - Real-time coordination between agents is needed

-#### Agent teams and swarms
+#### Agent teams

-Swarms are subagents that have locks on certain files, intended to work on truly decoupled parts of projects in parallel as to not interfere with each other:

-- **swarm**: run truly in parallel as main agents wither on different worktrees, or working on different parts of the projects
+- **agent teams**: run truly in parallel as main agents wither on different worktrees, or working on different parts of the projects
 	- **communication**: each agent in the fleet can communicate with each other
 - **subagents**: orchestrated by the main agent, may have dependency order on other tasks or subagents, more lightweight and less risk of overwriting each others' work because main agent is the one orchestrating them.
 	- **communication**: each subagent can communicate with the main parent agent, which facilitates communication to all the children subagents.

+With agent teams, you have two main agentic components:

+- **leader agent**: the agent that facilitates orchestration among other agent teammates
+- **teammate agent**: a single-responsibility role-based agent that could be one of these roles:
+	- Backend agent: API contracts, business logic
+	- Frontend agent: UI, state management, integration
+	- DevOps agent: Infrastructure, CI/CD, deployment
+	- QA agent: Test strategy, edge cases, integration tests

 Agent teams are best when you have three components: